SUPERIOR SOLUTION

 • Candida albicans • Aspergillus brasiliensis

-“I USE IT BECAUSE IT JUST WORKS.”
+“I USE IT ON EVERY CASE BECAUSE IT JUST WORKS.”

-- M.Christie, MD, Orthopedics
+- M.Christie, MD, Orthopedic Surgeon

 REFERENCES